The Eighth: An Overview

 52 Rue François

-Double Michelin Star chef Stéphanie le Quellec opens her very own restaurant after years as the celebrated chef at the Restaurant Prince de Galles.
+Chef Stéphanie le Quellec's own restaurant - after years as the celebrated chef at the Restaurant Prince de Galles - went straight to Two Michelin Stars in 2020, so expect to plan ahead for a reservation!

 32 Avenue Matignon